 While under investigation, the FDA recommended a voluntary recall of all Zantac, and Sanofi complied.

 Since the first recall was announced in September 2019, 14 additional recalls of drugs containing ranitidine were initiated by the FDA.
 As of January 8th, 2020, the complete list of recalls includes the following manufacturers:

 It is important to note that those who have used Zantac as needed to treat acute heartburn are currently not considered to be at high risk of the above cancer.
-However, those who have used ranitidine regularly once or twice a day for at least one year to treat GERD and other similar disorders have the highest risk of contracting cancer.
+However, those who have used generic ranitidine products regularly once or twice a day for at least one year to treat GERD and other similar disorders have the highest risk of contracting cancer.

-If you or a loved one has been diagnosed with the above cancers after at least one year of regular ranitidine use, please contact an experienced attorney immediately to discuss your case.
+If you or a loved one have been diagnosed with the above cancers after at least one year of regular ranitidine use, please contact an experienced attorney immediately to discuss your case.
 You may be eligible for significant compensation for injuries resulting from defective drugs.

 At the law firm of Gary C. Johnson, P.S.C., we are currently seeking clients with the following criteria:

 Those who have started and/or stopped smoking in the past 25 years may not qualify, depending on the type of cancer.
 However, you may still be eligible for some form of compensation.
 Please contact us for more information regarding your potential case.